 Location: Daintree Rainforest Observatory

-The day started off early and some of the girls decided to get dressed in their most festive American attire to celebrate the 4th down under.
-After loading our things and food into the maxi taxi, we took make the journey to the Daintree Rainforest Observatory.
-In order to get to the DRO we had to take a very small car ferry across for about 2 minutes.
+The day started early, and some of the girls decided to get dressed in their most festive American attire to celebrate the 4th down under.
+After loading our things and food into the maxi taxi, we took to make the journey to the Daintree Rainforest Observatory.
+To get to the DRO, we had to take a very small car ferry across for about 2 minutes.
 When we arrived at the observatory, we had an induction, which explained all the possible things that could be harmful in the rainforest.
-Needless to say, Jenna and I were quite afraid of the possibility of seeing any snakes after that conversation.
-Our first service activity was mulching so we all put on our jeans, sneakers and sunscreen to brave the elements of the rainforest.
+Jenna and I were quite afraid of the possibility of seeing any snakes after that conversation.
+Our first service activity was mulching so we all put on our jeans, sneakers, and sunscreen to brave the elements of the rainforest.
 I think we all sweat our fair share in the mid-day rainforest heat.
 It was a very rewarding experience seeing all our hard work finally come to an end and being able to see such a massive difference from when we had first started.
 We all worked up a big appetite after three hours of mulching.
 We maintained our American theme and had hot dogs for dinner.
 Some of the braver people even tried kangaroo hotdogs.
 I am surprised to say that kangaroo is very good and I sort of liked it.
 We did our squeeze and told scar stories and shared our favorite songs.
 Afterward, we tried pineapple tim-tams, which were not the best.
 I much prefer the original tim-tams.
 Later in the evening Keeley and Jenna tricked us with their challenging brain games.
 Finally, we all played black magic with Riley and Meredith.
-All our hard work was worthwhile and I know we all came off feeling very good about what we accomplished!
+All our hard work was worthwhile, and I know we all came off feeling very good about what we accomplished!